LooseLab/readfish/README.md

 1. Modify the `targets` fields for each condition to reflect the naming convention used in your index.
 This is the sequence name only, up to but not including any whitespace.
 Provided is chromosome 20 and 21 as named in the hg38 reference assembly. e.g. `>chr1 human chromosome 1` would become `chr1`.
 If these names do not match, then target matching will fail.

+We can now validate this TOML file to see if it will be loaded correctly.

     ```console
     readfish validate human_chr_selection.toml